SSO Configuration via ADFS

 -

-Configure the adfs created earlier
+Update the adfs provider you created earlier:

-- Save the configuration
+- Save the configuration.

 tip